Rayzggz/server_torii-docs/docs/advanced/configuration_advanced.md

 #### `hcaptcha_secret`
 Your hCaptcha secret key for server‑side verification.

+Additionally, you need to integrate the hcaptcha verification widget on the HTML page.
+Please modify the `config/error_page/CAPTCHA.html` file and add your hcaptcha site key.
+For more details, refer to [hCaptcha Official Documentation](https://docs.hcaptcha.com/#add-the-hcaptcha-widget-to-your-webpage).

 ### HTTPFlood：
 Speed limit settings for HTTP flood protection.
 #### `HTTPFloodSpeedLimit`